ewanchukwilliam/APItrackinghistory/README.md

 - `options/` - Historical options chains (CSV)
 - `graphs/` - Price charts with transaction/disclosure dates (PNG)
 - `errors/` - API error responses (HTML)

+#TODO
+- Add a cron job to run the script every hour
+- add main script for the cron job to only only store the pricing/options data in the db
+- create some error logging state somehow. maybe a linux notification system or something. maybe an email?